 Soller Spain Travel Guide

 Proteins: Pork is prominent, often cured into various sausages like sobrassada.
 Lamb and rabbit moreover feature in traditional stews.
 Fresh fish (sea bass, hake, cod) and diverse seafood (prawns, squid, octopus) are staples, especially in coastal areas like Port de Soller.
 Staples: High-quality olive oil, produced locally in the Soller valley, is ubiquitous.
 Rustic bread, rice, and legumes (chickpeas, lentils) form the base of many dishes.
-Herbs: Rosemary, thyme, oregano, and bay leaf infuse meals with aromatic notes.
-Spices: Paprika (both sweet 'dulce' and spicy 'picante') defines spice, especially in cured meats and stews.
+Herbs: Rosemary, thyme, oregano, and bay leaf infuse dishes with aromatic notes.
+Spices: Paprika (both sweet 'dulce' and spicy 'picante') defines spice, especially in cured animal protein and stews.
 Saffron also adds flavor and color to rice dishes.

 Soller's cuisine, while broadly Majorcan, emphasizes its unique local products.
 The famous Soller oranges and lemons are not just for juice; they feature in desserts, liqueurs (like Angel d'Or), and even subtle ways in non-sweet dishes.
-The valley's olive oil is renowned for its quality.
+The valley's olive oil is known for its quality.

 A traditional Majorcan stew, not a liquid soup.